csmithmountain/cv-portfolio/README.md

-# cv-portfolio
+# CV & Portfolio

-My digital CV and portfolio
+My personal website that's going to be used as a digital CV and portfolio.